lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 For most of these steps, `lapply()` can be used to apply the respective function to each element of the list.

-Subsequently, the cleaned text, consisting of a sequence of strings, can be splitted into words -- a process called *tokenization*.
+While performing these steps, the cleaned text, consisting of a sequence of strings, is splitted into single words -- a process called *tokenization*.

 ```r
 # Separate lines with \n indicating line breaks